marmelab/react-admin/docs/Buttons.md

 ### `<ExportButton>`

-Exports the current list, with filter applied, but without pagination.
+Exports the current list, with filters applied, but without pagination.
 It relies on [the `exporter` function](./List.md#exporter) passed to the `<List>` component, via the `ListContext`.
 It's disabled for empty lists.

 By default, the `<ExportButton>` is included in the List actions.